 It was then that disaster struck.
 A patch of gravel appeared out of nowhere, and as I swerved to avoid it, I rode into a slippery slime of muck that coated the side of the road.
 The curb decided it would help me out of the muck, and tore my tire away from the slime.
 I flew, tumbling head over heels over the front of my bike.
 A patch of stinging nettles reached out prickly green arms, caught me, and held me close in a malevolent embrace.
 My bike crashed on top of my bruised body, pressing me deeper into the nettles.
 It was a while before I could disengage myself from the mess and pull my swelling body out of the nettle patch.
 Yes, it was miserable.

-It was through the hard moments that I was taught to deal with any struggle to come my way.
-The miserable days taught me to deal cheerfully with the hard things and to be all the more grateful for those flawless days where I remember why we decided to leave the guidebooks in the dust and see the world for ourselves.
+It was through the hard moments that travel showed me how to deal with any struggle to come my way.
+The miserable days taught me to deal cheerfully with the hard things and to be all the more grateful for those flawless days on which I remember why we decided to leave the guidebooks in the dust and see the world for ourselves.
 Is there any better way to teach us this?

 International experience will help them to develop future careers